mantl/mantl/docs/bare-metal/README.md

 on a couple of laptops.
 There is nothing about this document that requires that they be physical systems.
 This document does address challenges that people creating a cluster with physical systems face.

-This document explains how to:
+This document explains:
- * prepare your machine with the base OS,
+ * Preparing your machines with Centos
- * Network hard drive concerns,
+ * Network and storage concerns
- * Creating your inventory and
+ * Creating your inventory
- * getting ansible ready and runing the ansible install scripts.
+ * Setting up Ansible

 ## Setting Up Centos 7

 ### Thumb Drive Install

-There are much more professional ways of creating your instances.
-But if you are looking for a solution for a couple machines at home, perhaps you actually need some tips on how to do it.
+There are much more professional ways of creating your instances, but if you are looking for a solution for a couple machines at home, perhaps you actually need some tips on how to do it.
 The least technical way to do this is with a thumb drive.